muhammadyaseen/gcp-ml-engg-path/ml-ops-fundamentals.md

 Cloud Build can manage multiple actions on GitHub (push, tag, pull request etc).
 We want to configure Cloud Build to execute the build using these triggers.
 The first step towards this automation is to link the GitHub repo with the Google Cloud Project.
 The next step is to specify the Cloud Build, what action to take when one of these triggers is detected and we set this up within Cloud Build.
 Once done, After you've tagged your code and pushed your tag to GitHub, the build will complete.
 Everything is triggered automatically.

-## 06.05 - Lab: CI/CD for a Kubeflow pipeline
+## 06.05 - Lab: CI/CD for a Kubeflow pipelines on AI Platform

+Add